Home page Site Map Contact David

 At time of writing (March 2009) the old fleapit has been closed for some while but remains intact apart from some damage to the front area due to pigeons and general running down and I hope that the building will be preserved as a slice of local history.
 It was built back in 1912 and I have recently made contact with members of the Cinema and Theatres Association (CTA) whose members run a great website and organise trips for cinema enthusiasts , travelling all over the UK and overseas.
 They publish books and brochures featuring amazing photos of the great cinemas over the last century and I can well recommend you take a look at their site via this link:

 I have also just managed to get hold of a great book called 'Dream Palaces' which features many local Southern cinemas and was lucky enough to make contact with one of the writers Bill White.
 I had a very interesting chat with him about these historic buildings and many of them have preservation orders on them, especially the Art Deco styles championed by the Odeon chain back in the 1920s and 30s.
 My interest has been linked due to many of these venues staging live shows as a crossover from the old days of Variety Theatres and many were dual purpose cinemas as well.
 Sadly many died out as television changed peoples' habits from the mid Fifties and either became bowling alleys or bingo halls through the Sixties.
+My local record shop was Spikins on the Colonnade and here is a rare image of the days of the '78!
+Note the hit of 'Unchained Melody' another version.

 The first cinema to be built in Southampton was the Atherley on Shirley Road and this beautiful building is still in use, albeit as a bingo hall.
 During the late Fifties, many cinemas started to present live entertainment alongside their traditional film shows and naturally honed on the new sensation of skiffle bands who sprung up all over the country, inspired by Lonnie Donegan who brought this great mix of C&W, folk and Rockabilly to the fore.
 It was 'home grown' music and kickstarted many a future rock or pop star who found that a few guitar chords aided by a washboard and a 'tea chest' bass actually made a reasonable sound!
 They then were influenced by Cliff Richard and the Shadows so progressing to better instruments as well as dressing up in whichever style they followed.